 - Exposure in the lab

 You can’t get Chagas disease from another person, the way you can get a cold or the flu from someone else.
-You have to be exposed to the bug feces on your own, even if someone in your family has the disease.
-However, you could get the disease if you receive blood, or an organ, from a family member or anyone else with the infection.
+You have to be exposed to the bug feces yourself.
+However, you could get the disease if you receive blood, or an organ from a family member or anyone else with the infection.